chgigot/epiphy/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+There was only 1 NOTE (this is a new release):

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Christophe Gigot <ch.gigot@gmail.com>'

 ## Reverse dependencies